paulomarruda/CommonDataStructures/README.md

 All data structures provided here are generic, in the sense that, in principle, any data type is accepted.

 # Compound literals
 All container types store values instead of references.
-As such, when initializing structures, the user can use [compond literals](https://gcc.gnu.org/onlinedocs/gcc/Compound-Literals.html):
+As such, when initializing structures, the user can use [compound literals](https://gcc.gnu.org/onlinedocs/gcc/Compound-Literals.html):
 ```c
 Vector* v = vectorCreate(10UL, sizeof(cds_size));
 vectorPush(v, &(int){1});